32nd Goya Awards

 The 32nd Goya Awards were presented at the Madrid Marriott Auditorium Hotel in Madrid on 3 February 2018, to honour the best in Spanish films of 2017.
 Joaquín Reyes and Ernesto Sevilla hosted the awards ceremony.

 Nominations were announced on 13 December 2017 by David Verdaguer and Bárbara Lennie.
 Giant received the most nominations with thirteen, followed by The Bookshop with twelve nominations.

 The Bookshop won Best Film, as well as Best Director and Best Adapted Screenplay, but Giant won the most awards, with ten awards, including Best Original Screenplay.
+The broadcast on La 1 commanded 3,086,000 viewers (19.9% audience share).

 Winners and nominees

 The winners and nominees are listed as follows: